-- 201.1 Scope.
-Unless otherwise expressly stated, the following words and terms shall, for the purposes of this code, have the meanings indicated in this chapter. - 201.2 Interchangeability.
-Words used in the present tense include the future; words in the masculine gender include the feminine and neuter; the singular number includes the plural and the plural, the singular. - 201.3 Terms defined in other codes.
-Where terms are not defined in this code and are defined in the International Building Code, ICC Electrical Code, International Fire Code, International Fuel Gas Code or the International Plumbing Code, such terms shall have meanings ascribed to them as in those codes. - 201.4 Terms not defined.
-Where terms are not defined through the methods authorized by this section, such terms shall have ordinarily accepted meanings such as the context implies.
+201.1 Scope.
+Unless otherwise expressly stated, the following words and terms shall, for the purposes of this code, have the meanings indicated in this chapter.

+201.2 Interchangeability.
+Words used in the present tense include the future; words in the masculine gender include the feminine and neuter; the singular number includes the plural and the plural, the singular.

+201.3 Terms defined in other codes.
+Where terms are not defined in this code and are defined in the Building Code, Electrical Code, Fire Code, or the Plumbing Code, such terms shall have meanings ascribed to them as in those codes.

+201.4 Terms not defined.
+Except as defined in this chapter or elsewhere in this code, the interpretation of words used in this code shall be in accordance with the meanings defined in the building code and Webster's Third New International Dictionary of the English Language, Unabridged, copyright 1986.